 - Covenant against encumbrances-The Grantor warrants that the property is free of any liens or encumbrances unless they're specifically stated in the deed.

 - Covenant of quiet enjoyment-The buyer is guaranteed that the title will be good against third parties attempting to establish title to the property.

 - Covenant of further assurance- The Grantor promises, in order to make the title good, they will deliver any document or instrument necessary.

 The covenants or warranties in a general warranty deed do not cover just the period of ownership of this grantor.
 They extend back to the origin of the property.
-Each grantor of a general warranty deed in the title chain would be liable for title problems before and through their ownership.
+Each grantor of a general warranty deed in the title chain would be liable for title problems, which would likely show up in an abstract of title, before and through their ownership.

 Property Ownership Restrictions and Covenants

 Over time, and with development and population growth, there has been a great deal of legal and societal attention paid to property ownership and the rights of others around your property, as well as your rights.
 Subdivisions and homeowner associations are created to create rules and manage the relationships of the homeowners.

 HOA, Homeowner Association, documents for a subdivision can be quite a pile of paper.
 The covenants and restrictions range from fairly liberal to extremely limiting in how a property owner can use and enjoy their property.
 Homeowners buying in a subdivision should pay careful attention to the restrictions and covenants, as they could be planning on something that's against the rules.
 Look for:

 - limits on the number of vehicles that can be parked on the property.